 If you’re going with this option, try and choose a tour that will include some time on your own, especially in the Plaka Athens area.

-In that case you would have to organize your own way back to the ship if you do drop-off, but it’s so worth it as you cannot really leave Athens without experiencing the Plaka!
+In that case, you would have to organize your way back to the ship if you do drop off, but it’s so worth it as you cannot leave Athens without experiencing the Plaka!

 Also keep in mind that if you’re booking a tour visiting Corinth, you will not have time to visit Athens at all.
 Your tour bus will drop you off back at the ship and there will not be enough time for you to get downtown Athens at all.
 That’s why these tours are recommended to people who have been to Athens before.

-Also, keep in mind that “Panoramic” tours mean that most of your sightseeing will be from the bus!
+When booking your tours, keep in mind that “panoramic” tours mean that most of your sightseeing will be from the bus!
 These are mostly meant for people who would like to minimize the amount of walking on their tour but still get a glimpse of the sights from a distance.

-Another thing to keep in mind when booking your Athens cruise line shore excursions is that the duration of the tour also includes the transportation from the port of Piraeus to Athens, which is approximately 30-35 mins each way due to typically heavy traffic on Athens streets.
+Another thing to be aware of when booking your Athens cruise line shore excursions is that the duration of the tour also includes the transportation from the port of Piraeus to Athens, which is approximately 30-35 mins each way due to typically heavy traffic on Athens streets.